 That’s where I come in.
-With these courses and coaching support, I want to help you figure out your why and find your path.
+I want to help you figure out your why and find your path.
+(Walking trails in the woods is a metaphor that comes to mind.)
 I want to help you get comfortable on your path.
 I want to encourage you to keep moving, even when the terrain gets rough.
 I want your path to become well-worn and familiar—a path you know how to navigate, no matter the weather or season.